 Just like the trackpad or a USB mouse, you'll able to adjust the pointer speed in the standard Chrome OS settings.

 Getting an external keyboard for your Chromebook is the one part of this equation that can take a little extra thought.
-Just like adding a mouse, you can plug in or connect any USB or Bluetooth keyboard to your Chromebook.
-Still, you have to remember that Chrome OS uses a non-standard keyboard layout, with special keys in replacement of the function row and some switches elsewhere (like having search instead of caps lock).
-While you can use any keyboard you have laying around, you should consider a Chrome OS-specific keyboard if you're going to buy a new peripheral anyway.
+Like adding a mouse, you can plug in or connect any USB or Bluetooth keyboard to your Chromebook.
+Still, you have to remember that Chrome OS uses a non-standard layout for the function bar, with special keys in replacing the F1-12 keys and having the search key instead of a caps lock.
+While you can use any keyboard you have lying around, if you're buying new, consider a Chrome OS-specific keyboard, so you don't have to remember that F3 is Refresh instead of F5, which is the Overview key.

-Connecting a Bluetooth keyboard is just like connecting a mouse.
+Connecting a Bluetooth keyboard is just like connecting a Bluetooth mouse.

 - Put the keyboard into pairing mode (usually by turning it on).